 If you quit your job voluntarily, you may no longer be eligible.
 Members of the clergy or religious orders, teachers in nonprofit institutions, individuals receiving charitable aid in exchange for work, and volunteers for nonprofit organizations who do not receive compensation are all exempt from the state disability benefits rules.

 Students who may be working part-time during the school year or during vacation time are also not eligible for benefits, so long as they are regularly enrolled in a K-12 school during the daytime.

-Individuals working as independent contractors (like freelancers or entrepreneurs) and have no employees are not eligible, as you have no covered employer to insure you.
+Individuals working as independent contractors (like freelancers or entrepreneurs) and having no employees are not eligible, as you have no covered employer to ensure you.
 Just as you’re considered a separate entity by the IRS for tax purposes, you also are for state disability benefits.

 Regardless of your status as a covered employee, a freelancer making your own way in the world, or a business owner building your own empire, knowing that you’re financially covered in some way should the unexpected happen is peace of mind that you can’t find anywhere else.

-Here at Asteya, our income insurance is there to keep your family and hard-earned income protected.
-Apply today for a hassle-free no exam disability insurance policy.
+Here at Asteya, our disability income insurance (as we like to call it) is there to keep your family and hard-earned income protected.
+Apply today for a hassle-free no-exam disability insurance policy.